Unemployment Rate in India, Types, Causes, Impact, Initiatives

 Unemployment in India has far-reaching consequences, impacting individuals, society, and the economy.
 It leads to exploitation, social unrest, and underutilization of human resources, hindering national development.
 The key consequences of Unemployment in India are as follows:

-• Under-utilization of Human Resources: The potential of the workforce remains unutilized, resulting in a loss of valuable human resources.
+• Under-utilisation of Human Resources: The potential of the workforce remains unutilized, resulting in a loss of valuable human resources.
 Proper utilization of these resources could significantly contribute to national economic growth.

-• Rising Poverty: Lack of income due to unemployment leads to increased poverty, higher debt burdens, and a rise in economic hardships for affected individuals and families.
+• Rising Poverty: Lack of income due to unemployment leads to increased poverty, higher debt burdens, and a rise in economic hardships for affected individuals and families, especially during times of high inflation.

 • Social Issues: Unemployment fuels societal problems such as corruption, gambling, and unethical behaviour.
 These issues undermine law and order and disrupt societal harmony.